slub/ocrd_kitodo/README.md

 #### Stopping and removing

-To stop containers for all services, and then remove the stopped containers as well as any created networks:
+To stop containers for all services, and then remove the stopped containers as well as any created networks, do:

     make down